• Skip to primary navigation

 • 7.5 ounces Friendship Farmer Cheese (available in most groceries)

-• *a touch of beet powder if you wish to color the frosting pink or red, spirulina powder for green, or if you can tolerate Watkins natural food coloring you can blend in a few drops to achieve desired results.
+• *a touch of beet powder if you wish to color the frosting pink or red, spirulina powder for green,

 Instructions